 Make a Plan for National Preparedness Month

 This year’s National Preparedness Month theme is Preparedness Starts at Home.
-We are asking people to take four key actions to prepare for any disaster they may face:
+We are asking people to take four key actions to prepare for any disaster they may face:- Know the different types of emergencies that could happen and appropriate responses to stay safe.

 - Make a family emergency plan. • Build an emergency supply kit.